materialsproject/fireworks/docs/queue_tutorial.rst

 If your FireWorker is a large, shared resource (such as a computing cluster or supercomputing center), you probably won't be able to launch Rockets directly.
 Instead, you'll submit Rockets through an existing queueing system that allocates computer resources.

-The simplest way to submit jobs through a queue is to submit scripts to your queue manager that run ``rlauncher_run.py``.
-This method is just like typing ``rlauncher_run.py`` into a Terminal window like in the core tutorials, except that now we are submitting a queue script that does the typing for us (it's very low-tech!).
+The simplest way to submit jobs through a queue is to submit scripts to your queue manager that run ``rlauncher_run``.
+This method is just like typing ``rlauncher_run`` into a Terminal window like in the core tutorials, except that now we are submitting a queue script that does the typing for us (it's very low-tech!).
 In particular, FireWorks is *completely unaware* that you are running through a queue!

 The jobs we will submit to the queue are basically placeholder jobs that are asleep until the job starts running.
 When the job is actually assigned computer resources and runs, the script "wakes" up and runs the Rocket Launcher, which then figures out what FireWork to run.